 Pediatric Learning Solutions prepares new and transitioning staff for the complexities of caring for children.
-A division of Children’s Hospital Association, the program provides evidence-based, engaging online training for onboarding pediatric nurses, respiratory therapists and other clinicians.
+A product of Children’s Hospital Association, this program provides evidence-based, engaging online training for onboarding pediatric and neonatal nurses, respiratory therapists and other neonatal clinicians.
 New hires gain required knowledge more quickly through application-focused case scenarios and just-in-time job aids, improving their confidence, quality of care and time to productivity.
 Content is reviewed on a regular cycle, ensuring current and relevant evidence guides clinician practice.

 Accreditation and Disclosures

-Learners must complete the posttest and CE evaluation associated with each lesson to be awarded contact hours.
+Learners must complete the post-test and CNE or CRCE evaluation associated with each lesson to be awarded contact hours.